The Snake Prince

 The Snake Prince is an Indian fairy tale, a Punjabi story collected by Major Campbell in Feroshepore.
 Andrew Lang included it in The Olive Fairy Book (1907).
+The tale is a local form of the cycle of the Animal as Bridegroom or The Search for the Lost Husband, in that a woman marries a man of supernatural origin, loses him and must regain him.

 Synopsis

 A poor old woman, with nothing to eat, heads for the river to fish and to bathe.
 When she comes out of the river, she finds a venomous snake in her pot.
-She takes it home, so that it bites her and end her misery.
+She takes it home, so that it bites her and ends her misery.
 But once she opens the pot, she finds a rich necklace, which she sells to the king, who puts it in a chest.
 Soon after, when he opens it to show the queen, he instead finds a baby boy, whom the king and his wife raise as their son, and the old woman becomes his nurse.
 She speaks of how that boy came about.

 The king agrees with a neighboring king that their children should marry.
-But when the other king's daughter goes to marry, her mother warns her to ask about the magic.
-The princess refuses to speak until the son tells her that he was a prince from far off, who had been turned into a snake, and then he became a snake again.
-The princess mourns for the prince where he had vanished, and the snake comes to her, telling if she puts bowls of milk and sugar in the four corners of the room, many snakes will come, led by their Queen.
+But when the other king's daughter goes to marry, her mother warns her to ask about the magic birth.
+The princess refuses to speak until her husband tells her he will reveal the truth of his origins, but the princess will regret it.
+He says that he is a prince from far off, who had been turned into a snake - by saying thus, he becomes a snake again, and slithers off to the river, leaving the princess to mourn for him at the margin.
+She stays by the river in hopes of finding her husband, and asks for a house of black stone to be built near the river.
+It is done so, and guards and soldiers protect her.

+A long time passes, and the princess notices someone has come to her house at night due to a spot of mud left in the direction of the house.
+This happens twice more, and the princess discovers on the third night that a snake appears to talk to her: it is her husband, come to tell her she can save him if she puts bowls of milk and sugar in the four corners of the room; this will cause many snakes to come, led by their Queen.
 If she stands in the Queen's way, she can ask for her husband; but if she's frightened and does not do her bidding, she cannot have him back.

 The princess does as he said, and wins back her husband.

 Analysis

 Tale type

-The tale is classified in the Aarne-Thompson-Uther Index as type ATU 425A, "The Search for the Lost Husband".
+American folklorist D. L. Ashliman classified the tale in the Aarne-Thompson Index as type 425A, "The Monster (Animal) as Bridegroom".
 These tales refer to a human maiden married to an animal husband that, in actuality, is a human prince under a magical disguise.
 He disappears and she has to gain him back.